 Laquinimod (also known as nerventra or ABR-215062) is an investigational active immunomodulator, or a molecule that changes the behavior of immune cells of the central nervous system.
-An oral drug, laquinimod is currently being developed to treat primary progressive multiple sclerosis (PPMS) and Huntington’s disease.
+The orally-taken drug, laquinimod is currently being developed by Teva Pharmaceuticals and Active Biotech to treat primary progressive multiple sclerosis (PPMS) and Huntington’s disease.
 It was pulled from further testing in relapsing-remitting MS patients (RRMS) after a Phase 3 study failed to achieve its primary endpoint or goal.

 ALLEGRO was a two-year Phase 3 study in relapsing-remitting MS patients.
 Its results showed that 0.6 mg daily of laquinimod reduced relapse rates by 23% and disability progression by 36% compared to placebo.

 Laquinimod’s developer, Teva Pharmaceutical Industries, also initiated a Phase 2 study, called ARPEGGIO (NCT02284568), in 2014 to test the efficacy, safety, and tolerability of two doses of the treatment (0.6 mg/day or 1.5mg/day) in people with PPMS.

 The BRAVO study compared the effects of 0.6 mg of laquinimod to that of interferon beta-1a (Avonex) and a placebo in RRMS patients.
 No statistically significant reduction in relapse rates between groups was observed, but laquinimod significantly reduced the rates of brain shrinkage and disability progression.